 In order to start saving money each month, you’ll first want to start looking at where you can start cutting expenses.

-I don’t think you need to become extremely frugal, but you may need to make some real sacrifices for awhile if you are struggling to save monthly.
+I don’t think you need to become extremely frugal, but you may need to make some real sacrifices for awhile if you are struggling to save money.

 Below, I’ve split these up into two main sections.
 I’ll dive in to where you must start to cut costs and get more money back in your pockets each month.